32/19/070 - MODERN AND CONTEMPORARY ITALIAN LITERATURE

 Verification of learning

 The mark examination is expressed in thirtieth.
-The exam approximately lasts 30 minutes.
+The exam approximately lasts 30-35 minutes (15-20 minutes for those students who succeed the midterm examination).
 Students are required to have a good knowledge of the arranged literary texts (you will find these texts in the program).
 Students are also examined on the basis of their understanding of the linguistic and structural complexity of the poetic language.
 The overarching aims of the evaluation include the comprehension of the style, rhetoric, themes and semantic of the analysed poems.
 Students should also demonstrate their ability in recognising the historical and artistic collocation of the studied texts (poetry, cultural eras, artistic movements and tendencies are all determinant subjects for the evaluation).

 During the exam students are required to demonstrate the correct understanding of the critical and methodological implements for the analysis as they are explained in the bibliography.
 They should also be able to employ a qualified literary language.